 There’s a few criteria you have to hit to officially become part of the movement.

 First, you must pledge to hit net zero ASAP — and set that target we’ve been talking about for a 50% emissions reduction by 2030.
-Then within a year of signing up, you have to come up with a plan on how you’re going to hit those targets.
+Then within a year of signing up, you have to come up with and publicly disclose a plan on how you’re going to hit those targets.
 You’ve then got to follow through and take that action, and publish results on progress annually.

 Who Has Joined Already?